 The use of AI technology in primary care offers immense benefits, from improved clinical decision support to long-term disease management.
 However, the implementation of AI in healthcare is not without its challenges, including data privacy, integration, training, and ethical concerns.
 As technology continues to advance, the healthcare industry must navigate these challenges to harness the full potential of AI for the betterment of patient care and the overall health system.

 Want to find out more about AI in primary care?
-Visit HETT North in February 2024!
+Visit HETT Show in September 2024!

-On 28th February 2024, thousands of healthcare professionals will join us at HETT North in Manchester where they will learn more about how AI is shaping the healthcare sector.
+On 24-25th September, thousands of healthcare professionals will join us at HETT Show in London where they will learn more about how AI is shaping the healthcare sector.
 Other critical topics will be discussed, such as digitally empowered patients, interoperability and digital maturity.
-Register for HETT North to find out how you can improve patient outcomes through AI.
+Register for HETT Show to find out how you can improve patient outcomes through AI.